unjs/unstorage/docs/content/2.drivers/overlay.md

----
-title: Overlay
+# Overlay

-description: This is a special driver that creates a multi-layer overlay driver.
+This is a special driver that creates a multi-layer overlay driver.
----

 All write operations happen on the top level layer while values are read from all layers.